stephenbunch/redone/README.md

 Autoruns don't return values, they set them.

 Once you're inside an autorun, you have access to a **computation** object.
 This object can be used spin off child autoruns (called **forks**) or string together multiple segments of an async computation.
 A fork is like a forked process.
-It does its own thing, but its lifecycle is synced with the parent.
+It does its own thing, but its lifecycle is attached to the parent.
 If the parent is cleaned up, the fork is cleaned up as well.
-With async computations, later segments are automatically skipped once a computation is rerun.
-This ensures that you never have reruns finishing in the wrong order.
+With async computations, **continuations** are automatically skipped once a computation is rerun.
+This ensures that you never have an earlier async computation overwrite the results of a rerun in the event that the first run takes longer to resolve than the second.

 ### A simple example
 ```js